amirkazan/pytest-celery-py37/docs/userguide/examples/worker_pool.rst

 test_gevent_pool.py
 ~~~~~~~~~~~~~~~~~~~

-To add a new gevent worker, we create a new :class:`CeleryWorkerContainer <pytest_celery.vendors.worker.container.CeleryWorkerContainer>` to
+To add a new gevent worker, we create a new :class:`CeleryWorkerContainer <pytest_celery_py37.vendors.worker.container.CeleryWorkerContainer>` to
 configure the worker with the gevent pool.

 .. literalinclude:: ../../../examples/worker_pool/tests/test_gevent_pool.py